 UKCP does not make it a requirement to have a written contract.
 Our code of ethics and professional practice outlines that psychotherapists should:

-6.1 “The psychotherapist agrees to at the outset explain to a client, or prospective client, their terms, fees and conditions and, on request, clarify other related questions such as likely length of therapy, methods of practice to be used, the extent of your own involvement, complaints processes and how to make a complaint, as well as arrangements for referral and termination of therapy.
+"Explain to a client, or prospective client, your terms, fees and conditions and, have information readily available to clarify other related questions such as likely length of therapy, methods of practice to be used, the extent of your own involvement, complaints processes and how to make a complaint, as well as arrangements for referral and termination of therapy.
 (Code 14)

 A written contract is a transparent basis for informed consent.
 It gives you a level of certainty.
 Expectations are set out clearly.
 This means that a contract reduces the likelihood of complaints.
 And, in certain circumstances, a contract can ‘save’ a therapeutic relationship.

 A contract sets out the rights and obligations of the therapist and clients.
 If you decide to have a written agreement with your client, here are a few provisions you could have in the agreement.

 If you include fees in your contract.
 You might want to think about whether you want to insert something about whether fees will be reviewed and at what frequency.

 How and when payment is made?
 Cash or cheque at the time of the session?